sille1994/Optimization-of-Hyperparameters-in-a-Convolution-Neural-Network/README.md

 Or <br/>

-pip install -r requirements.txt
+pip install -r requirements.txt  <br/>

+Or

+Open the terminal and make sure you are in the "cmse802_spring2020_hyperparamterop"- folder. <br/>
+Then run:
+    - make init
+    - conda activate ./envs

 # #

 To run the unit test;
-Open the terminal and make sure you are in the "Hyperparameter_Optimization"- folder.
+Open the terminal and make sure you are in the "cmse802_spring2020_hyperparamterop"- folder. <br/>
-Then run: "python test_Running_HO_on_CNN.py"
+Then run: make test

 # #
 To run pylint:<br/>
 Pylint has troubles with Torch.
-There is no<br/>
-[solution](https://github.com/pytorch/pytorch/issues/701), thus
---disable=no-member is added.
+There is no [solution](https://github.com/pytorch/pytorch/issues/701), thus --disable=no-member is added.<br/>
+Open the terminal and make sure you are in the "cmse802_spring2020_hyperparamterop"- folder. <br/>
+Then run: make lint

+##

+To make the documentation:<br/>
+Open the terminal and make sure you are in the "cmse802_spring2020_hyperparamterop"- folder. <br/>
+Then run: make doc

+##

+To run the code:<br/>
-Open the terminal and make sure you are in the "cmse802_spring2020_hyperparamterop"- folder.
+Open the terminal and make sure you are in the "cmse802_spring2020_hyperparamterop"- folder. <br/>
-Ten run: pylint --disable=no-member Hyperparameter_Optimization
+Then run: make runcode

 # #